build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 You now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.

 More specifically, the ECS task produces random click events.
 Hereby, an event comprises of a user IP, a product type, an event timestamp and other information.
-There is also a user ID that serves as key and is associated with each event.
-In addition, the partition number of the event is determined by using a hash of that key.
-Before sending, the event data is serialized using a Avro serializer provided by the AWs Glue Schema Registry.
+There is also a user ID associated with each event, serving as key.
+The partition number of the event is determined by using a hash of that key.
+Before we send the data to the MSK cluster, the event data is serialized using a Avro serializer provided by the AWS Glue Schema Registry.
 Every generated event is sent to the previously created topic `clickstream`.

 ### Step 8: Check Schema in AWS Glue Schema Registry